sanger-bentley-group/gps-visualiser/README.md

 ## Front-end Website
 The website takes the JSON file `data.json` and renders the charts in both global and pre-country views on the fly.
 The website utilises HTML5, JavaScript (vanilla JavaScript with [D3.js](https://d3js.org/) for chart rendering) to run fully on the client-side.
 This website has a responsive web design using a mixture of CSS Flexbox and Media Query, but is not yet optimised for mobile devices.

+The `data.json` file on this repo is only a dummy file that showcases the data structure.

 &nbsp;
 ## Requirements & Compatibility
 Back-end Python script requirements: